browserengineering/book/book/visual-effects.md

 <div style="width:100px;height:100px;background-color:orange;transform:translate(50px,-25px)"></div>
 <div style="width:100px;height:100px;background-color:blue;transform:translate(100px,-50px)"></div>

-[^overlap-new]: That's right, it was not previously possible to do this in our browser.
-Avoiding overlap is generally good thing for text-based layouts, because otherwise you might accidentally obscure content and not be able to read it.
-But it's needed for many kinds of UIs that need to *layer* content on top of other content--for instance, to show an overlap menu or tooltip.

 Right now, the blue rectangle completely obscures part of the orange one, and the orange one does the same to the light blue one.
-In order to explore what happens with compositing and blending further, let's make the elements semi-transparent.
+In order to explore what happens with blending further, let's make the elements semi-transparent.

 We can easily implement that with `opacity`, a CSS property that takes a value